ZhansayaAybek/rsschool-cv/cv.md

 - **GitHub**: [ZhansayaAybek](https://github.com/ZhansayaAybek)
 - **E-mail**: kalimbetovazansaa@gmail.com
 ## **About Me**
-I am 17 year-old fist year student.
+I am 18 year-old fist year student.
 I am eager to learn, enjoy overcoming challenges, and I have a genuine interest in Web Development.
 My career goal is to gain a role which allows me to further my expertise and take on increased responsibility at an IT company.

 ## **Key strengths**
 - Hardworking
 - Enthusiastic
-- Love of learning
 - Responsible
 - Sociable